VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 Print

-Admission to hospice requires a clinical judgment that a patient’s prognosis is less than six months.
+Hospice can be appropriate for patients with either a cancer or non-cancer diagnosis.
+Admission to hospice requires a clinical judgment that a patient’s prognosis is less than six months should the disease follow its normal trajectory.
 Non-cancer illnesses tend to be unpredictable and characterized by fluctuations in both symptoms and their severity, making hospice diagnosis more difficult.
-However, patients do benefit most from early referral to a hospice program.
-Patients meeting two or more factors in any of the following categories are hospice appropriate:
+However, patients do benefit most from early referrals to a hospice program.

 • Life limiting condition